FabianMaeurer/TensorCategories.jl/README.md

 ## Usage

 TensorCategories relies on the algebraic structures from the [OSCAR-System](https://github.com/oscar-system/Oscar.jl).
-Here a minimal usage Example.
+Here is a minimal usage Example.

 ```@repl
 using TensorCategories, Oscar;